jawadnassar/jawad.ca/_posts/2024-11-21-mastery-in-the-gray.md

 ---
 layout: post
-title: "Mastery in the Grey"
+title: "Mastery in the Gray"
 date: 2024-11-21
 ---